monsterxiao/learngit/readme.txt

-Creating a new branch is quick AND simple. test 1 fix bug test more test & review how to use git
+Creating a new branch is quick AND simple. test 1 fix bug test more tests & review how to use git